nolnoch/anomander/README.md

 Very dark, low-contrast theme anchored primarily in blue, green, and purple.
 Accents in white, gray, pink, and red to break up the monotony.

-Syntax and symantic colouring based on C/C++.
-Works (but may not be currently ideal) for CMake, JSON, and Python.
+Syntax and symantic colouring based on C/C++ first and Python second.
+Works (but may not be currently ideal) for CMake, JSON, and Dockerfiles.

 Tested (and currently used) on four monitors, across Linux/Windows PC and MacBook Pro.